 - In Dynasty Warriors 7 Empires, Xiahou Ba wields a Siege spear which is essentially a rocket spear.

 - Devil May Cry 4 has the Red Queen, a sword with a jet engine built-in.
 By timing the trigger pull with a swing, Nero can power up his attacks dramatically.
+There are also Bianco Angelos, Elite Mooks with jet-powered lances that (unlike Nero's, which merely powers his sword up by flames) are used for high-speed joustings.

 - In the Enemy Within expansion to XCOM: Enemy Unknown, one of the secondary weapons available to a MEC Trooper is a Kinetic Strike Module, which is a rocket-assisted fist that can One-Hit Kill many adjacent enemies.
 Can be upgraded to deal even more damage and even allow you to use it twice in a single turn, meaning those pesky Chryssalids can be squashed more easily.